FreeChunker: A Cross-Granularity Chunking Framework: Training Process

-\paragraph{Dataset and Preprocessing} The training dataset comprises 100K documents sampled from The Pile~\cite{gao2020pile}.
-For each document, the first 8000 tokens are extracted to construct training pairs.
-Documents are split into sentences using the Sentenizer, typically yielding 10-200 sentences per document.
-Training pairs $(\vec{e}, \vec{v})$ are constructed across 5 different granularities (2, 4, 8, 16, 32 sentences), where $\vec{e}$ represents ground-truth chunk embeddings obtained by directly encoding concatenated sentence spans, and $\vec{v}$ denotes the corresponding cross-granularity encoder outputs.
+\paragraph{Dataset and Preprocessing} The training dataset comprises 100K documents sampled from The Pile~\cite{gao2020pile}, each truncated to 8000 tokens and split into sentences.
+Training pairs $(\vec{e}, \vec{v})$ are constructed across 5 granularities (2, 4, 8, 16, 32 sentences), where $\vec{e}$ is the ground-truth embedding obtained by encoding concatenated sentences using the base models, and $\vec{v}$ denotes the corresponding output from the proposed framework.

 \paragraph{Optimization} The training objective is formulated to minimize the cosine similarity loss:

 where $\mathcal{B}$ denotes the training batch.
 The AdamW optimizer is employed with learning rate $1 \times 10^{-4}$ and batch size 1.
 Training is conducted for 2 epochs with cosine schedule learning rate decay, incorporating warmup over the first one-third of total training steps.
 Model validation is performed every 1000 steps on a held-out validation set of 200 samples to monitor generalization performance.